One of the things I always try to do when I travel is to save money whenever I can.

 - Prague Castle – Circuit B (CZK 250): Includes access to St. Vitus Cathedral, Old Royal Palace, St. George’s Basilica, Golden Lane with Daliborka Tower

 - Prague Castle – Circuit C (CZK 350): Includes access to the exhibition “The Treasure of St. Vitus Cathedral” and the Prague Picture Gallery

 Like I was saying before, I chose to do Prague Castle – Circuit B and felt it had more than enough sites to make it worth the ticket price.

 My Favorite Free Activities Near Prague Castle

-One of the best things about Prague Castle is the amount of free activities that surrounds the castle.
+One of the best things about Prague Castle is the number of free activities that surround the castle.

 If you have the time, my suggestion would be to spend one day exploring the paid sites of Prague Castle and one day visiting the free sites because there is that much to do!

 Here is a list of my favorite free activities near Prague Castle in no general order.

 The Balcony in the Back of Schwarzenbersky Palace Prague